-The Great Jack O'Lantern Blaze Rises in the Hudson Valley Again
+The Great Jack O'Lantern Blaze Returns for 2020 Season

-The first thing to understand about the Blaze is that it's a jaw-dropping original and totally worth the schlep.
-The grounds of Van Cortlandt Manor overflow with more than 7,000 incredibly detailed pumpkin sculptures, with everything from traditional grinning jack-'o-lanterns to massive sculptures of dinosaurs, robots, animals, flowers, scarecrows, totem polls, snakes, giant spiderwebs, creatures from Greek and Roman mythology, King Kong, and much more.
+The first thing to understand about the Great Jack O'Lantern Blaze is it's a jaw-dropping original and worth the schlep.
+Every fall, the grounds of Van Cortlandt Manor overflow with more than 7,000 incredibly detailed pumpkin sculptures, with everything from traditional grinning jack-o'-lanterns to massive sculptures of dinosaurs, animals, flowers, scarecrows, totem polls, snakes, giant spiderwebs, creatures from Greek and Roman mythology, and much more.
 It's truly breathtaking: There are intricately carved pumpkins flickering in the darkness as far as the eye can see.

-Attractions include a fully functioning Pumpkin Carousel with a 20-foot diameter (sorry, only pumpkins get to ride), a giant Statue of Liberty, the Pumpkin Zee Bridge, a working windmill, the signs of the zodiac, and a medieval castle guarded by jack-o'-lantern owls.
-New for 2019 is the Museum of Pumpkin Art, in which classic paintings are reimagined with pumpkins.
-Watch out for the swooping jack-o'-lantern bats, and gaze in awe at the Pumpkin Planetarium
+Beyond pumpkin carving, an added dazzle comes from the special effects, like the Headless Horseman exhibit (you're in Ichabod Crane country, mind you), which looks to be throwing its head.
+Attractions include a fully functioning Pumpkin Carousel with a 20-foot diameter (sorry, only pumpkins get to ride), a giant Statue of Liberty, the Pumpkin Zee Bridge, a mechanical windmill, the signs of the zodiac, and a medieval castle guarded by jack-o'-lantern owls.
+The Museum of Pumpkin Art, in which classic paintings are re-imagined with pumpkins, debuted in 2019.
+New in 2020: pumpkin tributes to first responders.

-While it's not especially scary, it can be overwhelming, and creepy music composed by Richard Christy from The Howard Stern Show blares from speakers all around you.
-Kids who are afraid of the dark might not be ready.
+While it's not especially scary, it can be overwhelming for some, and creepy music blares from speakers around you.
+Kids with sensory issues might not enjoy the excitement.

-Tickets are sold in 30-minute increments, and that's about how long it will take you to get through the whole thing, depending on your pace (the host site recommends allowing 60 minutes to walk through and 90 minutes for the overall experience).
-When you arrive, there's a holding tent where you can buy hot apple cider, seasonal treats, and Halloween tchotchkes.
-According to the FAQ on the Blaze website, you'll see approximately 7,000 jack-'o-lanterns during your visit.
+Depending on your pace, it takes 30-45 minutes to traverse, in addition to the transitional time of arriving and queuing up.
+According to the FAQ on the Blaze website, you'll see approximately 7,000 jack-o'-lanterns during your visit.
 Not all of them are made out of organic pumpkins, though.
-Some of the most intricate creations were crafted from "art pumpkins" so they can be preserved.
-It takes more than 1,000 volunteers to help bring the Blaze to life, and their work definitely shows.
+Some of the most intricate creations were crafted from "art pumpkins" to allow their preservation.
+It takes more than 1,000 volunteers to help bring the Blaze to life, and their work shows.

 - The Blaze is tough to navigate with a stroller (and wide, double strollers may not fit through all the passageways).
 The grounds sometimes get muddy, so it's best to leave the Elvira heels at home.

 - Try to buy tickets for around dusk.
-That way you can watch the jack-o'-lanterns come to life as the darkness falls around them.
+That way you can watch the jack-o'-lanterns come to life as the darkness envelopes them.

-The Blaze is accessible via public transportation.
-Take a one-hour train ride from Manhattan on Metro-North or Amtrak.
-Get off at the Croton-Harmon station, and then it's just a five-minute cab ride or a 10-minute walk.
+The Croton Blaze is accessible via public transportation.
+Take a one-hour train ride from Manhattan on the Metro-North to the Croton-Harmon station.
+The Great Jack O'Lantern Blaze is a 10-minute walk or five-minute cab ride away.

 This was originally published in 2012 and is updated regularly.